Resolving Stanley's conjecture on $k$-fold acyclic complexes: Construction

 \begin{example} Let $\Sigma$ and $\Upsilon$ be the following simplicial complexes and let \(\Psi\) be the relative complex between them.

 Both $\Sigma$ and $\Upsilon$ are $2$-fold acyclic and the face poset of $\Psi$ cannot be decomposed into disjoint rank 2 boolean intervals.
-The face poset of \(\Psi\) is given below, for the reader to verify that it cannot be decomposed into disjoint rank 2 boolean intervals.
+The face poset of \(\Psi\) appears in Figure~\ref{psiposet} for the reader to verify this.

 \end{example}